-Starting from the workshop in his backyard, Georges at 21 sets up his business.
-In no time, the young watchmaker gains attention and a good reputation for quick service, attention to detail and his ingenuity.
+Starting from the workshop in his backyard, Georges at 21, sets up his business.
+In no time, the young watchmaker gains attention and a good reputation for quick service, attention to detail, and ingenuity.
 For instance, accounts of Georges traveling twenty kilometers on foot for watch deliveries are a testament to his passion.

-Doxa very quickly earned quite a reputation for its build, components, value, and remarkable workmanship.
-Consequently, word on the brand spread well beyond the town of Neuchatel and soon beyond Switzerland.
+Doxa quickly earned quite a reputation for its build, components, value, and remarkable artistry.
+Consequently, word of the brand spread well beyond the town of Neuchatel and soon beyond Switzerland.

 The early 1900s: Initial Years

-Legendary racing brand Bugatti incorporated Doxa’s patented design as standard in all its racing cars and soon other racing teams followed suit.
-After that, Doxa’s timepieces found itself in the instrument panels of ships and aircraft too.
-Consequently, this marked the brand’s foray into rugged and precision focused watches.
+Legendary racing brand Bugatti incorporated Doxa’s patented design as standard in all its racing cars, and soon other racing teams followed suit.
+After that, Doxa’s timepieces found themselves in the instrument panels of ships and aircraft too.
+Consequently, this marked the brand’s foray into rugged and precision-focused watches.

 Post-1936: The Era After Georges Ducommun